Warwickshire 201-300

 payable...borrowed a considerable Sum of Money...be further enlarged and

-continued, and the said Act made more effectual: Now to the end the said Roads
+continued, and the said Act made more effectual: Now to the end the said

-the said Town of Bromsgrove..."
+to the said Town of Bromsgrove..."
 This

 document continues the previous Act for a further 21 years.
 "Provided always...on the Roads

-leading from the Town of Dudley to the said Town of bromsgrove, as shall pass
+leading from the Town of Dudley to the said Town of bromsgrove,

-and repass with any Horse or Horses laden with Lime, or any Carriage or
+as shall pass and repass with any Horse or Horses

-Carriages carrying any Quantity of Lime to be used in manuring of Land
+to be used in manuring of Land belonging to any of

-belonging to any of the Inhabitants of the several Parishes, in which any of
+the Inhabitants of the several Parishes, in which any of the last mentioned

-the last mentioned Roads do lie".
+Roads do lie".
+It details who

-"Surveyors impowered to remove idle Labourers, &c", etc. 14
+qualifies for Statute work and penalties for avoidance, "Surveyors impowered to remove idle Labourers, &c", etc. 14

-pages of original document which has been disbound from a larger volume. |
+pages of original document which has been disbound

 |